villasite/sba/_posts/2020-12-25-fri-mass_copy0.md

 ---
 **12 PM**

 Join us as we celebrate Mass for the Solemnity of Mary, Mother of God.
-Drive up to the circle drive at the corners of 66th and Stewart to receive communion at 1 PM.
+Drive up to the circle drive at the corners of 66th and Stewart to receive communion after Mass (until 1:30 pm).

 <p class="text-danger"><b>Meeting ID</b>: 894 1589 5742
 <br>